JeremyKRay/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Introduction
+The purpose of this project was to analyze a fictitious auto manufacturing company's production problems.
+There are troubles that are blocking the manufacturing team's progress.
+R is used to perform the analysis and it is separated into 3 main components.
+  A) A multiple linear regression analysis is performed to identify which variables in the dataset predict the mpg of MechCar prototypes.
+  B) Summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.
+  C) T-tests are run to determine if manufacturing lots are statistically different from the mean population.

+Finally, a statistical study is designed to compare vehicle performance against vehicles from other manufacturers.
+A summary interpretation of the findings for each statistical analysis is included.

 ## Linear Regression to Predict MPG
 Using R script, I created a linear regression model with summary statistics to determine what variables affect mpg.
 The dataset I analyzed is a production dataset for AutosRUs' newest prototype, MechaCar.